 The mozzarella is appreciated by the Norwegian consumer, who generally prefers soft fresh cheeses to aged and hard cheese; mozzarella is commonly found on supermarket shelves at the “affordable” price of approx. 300 Norwegian krone/kg, equivalent to about 30 euros/kg.
 Our Scandinavian friends were not used to eating it fresh: so it is thanks to Salvatore and Olav Lie-Nilsen, the owner of the Thorbjornrud hotel, that nowadays this product will be found freshly-made on the restaurant tables.

-The production of mozzarella at the hotel premises is made either manually or supported by an industrial machine purchased in Italy.
+The production of mozzarella at the Thorbjornrud Hotel is made either manually or supported by an industrial machine purchased in Italy.
 In addition the hotel produces cacio ricotta cheese, which has found immediate success in the Italian restaurants of Oslo, currently the largest consumers of what it is produced by the hotel.

 Thorbjornrud Hotel, is a commendable example of sustainability that integrates in a single hotel, receptivity, cheese and meat production and the excellent cuisine of the Norwegian tradition proposed by the same restaurant of the hotel.
 A modern vision of hospitality that especially for rural areas like Valle d’Itria is a model to be inspired by.